-Recovery Support Groups and Life After Drugs Detox
+Recovery Support Groups and Life after Drugs Detox

 Recovery addiction support groups allow the user to share their journey to recovery, including challenges as well as personal experiences.
 Support groups are beneficial to everyone and helpful for recovering addicts with accompanying mental conditions like depression.
-Former users can get support and emotional guidance, especially when they feel the urge to take the drugs.
+Former users can get support and emotional guidance, especially when they feel the urge to take drugs.
 (12)

 Life after drugs detox is a great achievement worth celebrating, but maintaining the sobriety is the most challenging lifelong process.
-After the drug detox, the first step for the former user is to maintain a sober life when they return to normal life.
+After the drug detox, the first step for the former user is to maintain a sober life when they return to healthy life.
 (12)